file9.ai

 Energy

-Energy access in the Central African Republic is markedly low, with only 15.7% of the total population having electricity access as of 2022.
-The majority of the country's electricity generation comes from hydroelectric sources.
+Energy access in the Central African Republic remains low, with only 15.7% of the population having access to electricity.
+The vast majority of electricity generation comes from hydropower.

 Environment